guicalman/climate-charts/README.md

 - Install `package.json` by executing `npm install`
 - Install  chart.js library executing `npm install chart.js --save `
 - Run the app executing `ng serve`
+- The running code is hosted in Heroku, to see this project working go to https://uk-climate-charts.herokuapp.com/ and have a try.